Northern Circuit

-The Northern Circuit is a court circuit in England.
+The Northern Circuit is a circuit of the General Council of the Bar and English judiciary.

+The Northern Circuit stretches from Carlisle in Cumberland at its northernmost point, running through Lakeland to the port of Whitehaven in the West, on through Preston and Burnley in Lancashire to Manchester, Liverpool and Chester.

+It has chambers in Cheshire, Liverpool, Manchester, and Preston.

+History

 It dates from 1176 when Henry II sent his judges on circuit to do justice in his name.
-The Circuit encompassed the whole of the North of England but in 1876 it was divided.
-That part to the west of the Pennines retained the old name.
-The land to the east became the territory of the newly formed North Eastern Circuit.
+The Circuit originally encompassed the whole of the North of England.
+In 1863, Yorkshire was transferred to the Midland Circuit.
+In 1873, Durham and Lancashire were added, following the Supreme Court of Judicature Act 1873.
+In 1876, the Circuit was divided in two.
+That part to the west of the Pennines (Cumberland, Westmorland and Lancashire) retained the old name.
+The land to the east (Northumberland, Yorkshire and Durham) became the territory of the newly formed North-Eastern Circuit.
 The two circuits have maintained strong links.

-The Northern Circuit stretches from Carlisle in Cumbria at its northernmost point, running through Lakeland to the port of Whitehaven in the West, on through Preston and Burnley in Lancashire to Manchester, Liverpool and Chester.

 In 1876, 62 members of the Bar had chambers on the circuit.
 There were 29 in Liverpool, 32 in Manchester and 1 solitary practitioner in Preston.
 Today the circuit has a membership of some 1100 barristers of whom about 77 are Queen's Counsel, practising from chambers in Manchester, Liverpool, Preston and Chester.
-They follow on from a long line of Counsel who have become household names such as F. E. Smith (later to become Lord Birkenhead), Lord Shawcross QC (Leading Counsel at the Nuremberg Trials after World War II) and George Carman QC.

-There have been other Circuiteers who have attained fame outside the law – the author John Buchan, W. S. Gilbert and James Boswell, the biographer of Dr. Samuel Johnson.
-Boswell was Junior of the Circuit.
-Since 1876 the Circuit which presently comprises 10 per cent of the Bar has produced the following judges:
+Leadership

+The current circuit leader is Jaime Hamilton KC, elected in 2022.
+Other members with leadership roles include: